 Renovating for Resale

 When it comes to home renovations, one plus one does not necessarily equal two.
-The money invested in improving your home will not always translate into an equivalent return in the selling price of your home.
-However, with planning it is possible to both increase the salability of your home and even profit from your home renovations.
+The money invested in improving your home will not always translate into an equivalent return on the selling price of your home.
+However, with planning, it is possible to increase the salability of your home and even profits from your home renovations.

 The kitchen and bathroom are key areas to focus your renovation attentions.
-With average paybacks of 72 and 68 percent respectively, new fixtures, cabinets and tiles could be well worth the money and/or time and effort.
-The AIC’s study highlighted the top ten renovations and the average rate of return:
+With average paybacks of 72 and 68 percent respectively, new fixtures, cabinets, and tiles could be well worth the money and/or time and effort.
+AIC’s study highlighted the top ten renovations and the average rate of return:

 * Interior painting and décor – 73%

 * Kitchen renovation – 72%

 * Main floor family room addition – 51%

 * Fireplace addition – 50%